DSStoffer/dsstoffer.github.io/freetex.md

 &#129484; Is there an alternative to MikTeX?
 Yes- it's called  <a href="https://www.tug.org/texlive/" target="_blank"> Tex Live</a>

 &#129353; NOTE: The MiKTeX installation now includes <a href="https://www.tug.org/texworks/" arget="_blank">TeXworks</a>, which is an editor and a pdf reader/previewer.
-So basically, all you need to start pdflaTeXing is MiKTeX.
-If you're just starting out, then this should be fine ...  for awhile However, my suggestion is to get one of the TexMakers and SumatraPDF-TeX instead of using TeXworks.
+So basically, all you need to start pdfLaTeXing is MiKTeX.
+If you're just starting out, then this should be fine ...  for awhile.
+However, my suggestion is, once you feel comfortable, get one of the editors highlighted below and <a href="https://www.sumatrapdfreader.org/download-free-pdf-viewer.html" target="_blank">SumatraPDF</a> instead of using TeXworks.

 <br/>